Package org.machanism.machai.ai.provider.impl

 Applications normally create a provider through the higher-level Machai

-provider factory or adapter APIs, initialize it with a model name and
+provider factory or adapter APIs, initialize it with a model name and a

 Configurator, add any